HyperviewHQ/hyperview_docs/documentation/product/settings/topics/managing-modbus.md

 Hyperview allows you to enter the 5-digit reference range to the address, and will use the register type prefix to identify the full address.

 :::{note}
-If an example Holding Register resides at address 421026, then it has a reference value of of 21026 without the appended prefix.
+- If an example Holding Register resides at address 421026, then it has a reference value of 21026 without the appended prefix.
+- While some register types are read/write, Hyperview is a read only system and does not perform write operations with Modbus TCP.
 :::

 More information regarding the Modbus TCP protocol can be found in the following resources.